jithinjoshi/movie-listing-app/README.md

   - JWT-based authentication for login

 - Data Retrieval and Filtering API
-  - API endpoint to retrieve movie data from database
+  - API endpoint to retrieve movie data from the database
-  - Filtering, sorting, and pagination and for data
+  - Filtering, sorting, and pagination for data

 - Authorization Middleware
   - Middleware to check user roles and permissions